drummonds/shagi/content/docs/aims.md

 +++
 # My aim

-My aim is to to clarify my own thinking and to explore ways in that the AI threat can be mitigated.
+My aim was to to clarify my own thinking and to explore ways in that the AI threat can be mitigated.
+I no longer think it can be averted or really controlle.
+Just hope the best possible version arrives.